NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalisation.md

 You can send personalised messages by adding personalisation fields to a single template.

-Use double brackets to add a personalisation field to your template.
+Use double brackets to add personalisation to templates for NHS App messages, emails and text messages.
 Do not include spaces in your personalisation fields.
 For example:

 {% include components/inset-text.html
 text='Hello `((fullName))`, your NHS Number is `((nhsNumber))`.
 Your appointment is on `((appointmentDate))` at `((gpSurgery))`.' classes='nhsuk-u-margin-top-2'
 %}

+Use single curly brackets with `d.` at the start to add personalisation to letter templates.
+For example:

+{% include components/inset-text.html
+text='Hello `{d.fullName}`, your NHS Number is `{d.nhsNumber}`.
+Your appointment is on `{d.appointmentDate}` at `{d.gpSurgery}`.'
+classes='nhsuk-u-margin-top-2'
+%}

-You can read personalisation instructions while you’re editing a template.
+You can read personalisation instructions while you’re editing templates for NHS App messages, emails and text messages.

 You can use [Personal Demographics Service (PDS) personalisation fields](#pds-personalisation-fields-automatic-data) and [custom personalisation fields](#custom-personalisation-fields-your-data) in the same template.